Libyan genocide (1929–1934): Links to the Holocaust

 There are ample direct connections between the Libyan genocide and the Holocaust.
 Italian-sponsored Arabic language publications, most notably "Libya al-Musawara", and films from the colonial period indicate numerous visits to Libya by officials from Nazi Germany.
 Historian Ali Abdullatif Ahmida stated that the extreme violence carried out against Libyans by Italian fascists served as a blueprint for the atrocities that Nazi Germany later committed in Europe.

 In April 1939, German Field Marshal Hermann Göring made an official visit to Tripoli, where he held discussions with the Italian colonial governor general of Libya, Italo Balbo.
-Upon witnessing the cleansing of indigenous people and the settling of 20,000 Italian peasants, he described the process as "successful", a key topic for Nazi leaders who had a plan to settle 15 million Germans in Eastern Europe.
+Upon witnessing the cleansing of indigenous people and the settling of 20,000 Italian peasants, he described the process as "successful" and used it as inspiration for Generalplan Ost, the planned German settler colonization and genocide of Eastern Europe.
 Hermann Göring would later be in charge of the first ever Nazi concentration camp.
 Also in 1939, Heinrich Himmler, the head of the Schutzstaffel and the architect behind the concentration camps, also made an official visit to Libya to witness the outcomes of the Italian methods.
 He is credited with conceiving the idea of the Final Solution.

 Historian Patrick Bernhard notes that the Nazi Commissariat organised special programmes to visit the Libyan colony.
 Visits to Tripoli occurred in 1937 and 1938 by high Nazi leaders such as Robert Ley, Rudolf Hess, the head of the SS Heinrich Himmler, and Marshal Hermann Göring.
 This led to the signing of an agreement to train 150 SS officers in the Italian Colonial School in Tivoli or Rome in 1937.
 Additionally, German state officials began an active program of fieldwork, examining the Italian colonial experience, contacting Italian officials and conducting fieldwork visits to Italy and the colony of Libya between 1938 and 1941, with numerous German books and press articles published during this time.

 Legacy

-The primary legacy is the reframing of colonial history, seeing events that happened in Africa as a precursor to the abuses of the totalitarian regimes in Europe in particular Nazi Germany.
+In addition to the human toll, an important legacy of the Libyan genocide is the reframing of colonial history, seeing events that happened in Africa as a precursor to the abuses of totalitarian regimes in Europe, in particular Nazi Germany.

-Hannah Arendt would be the first notable thinker to provide a link between colonial genocide in Africa and the Holocaust, describing the abuses during the Scramble for Africa as “Some fundamental aspects of this time appear so close to the totalitarian phenomena of the twentieth century that it may be justifiable to consider the whole period a preparatory stage for coming catastrophes".
-Although Arendt's focus was primarily on Belgian atrocities in Congo, it is this idea that has been further followed up in recent scholarship like in "Genocide in Libya: Shar, a Hidden Colonial History" by Ali Abdullatif Ahmida and Patrick Bernhard in "Borrowing from Mussolini: Nazi Germany's Colonial Aspirations in the Shadow of Italian Expansion".
+Hannah Arendt would be the first notable scholar to provide a link between colonial genocide in Africa and the Holocaust, describing the abuses during the Scramble for Africa as "Some fundamental aspects of this time appear so close to the totalitarian phenomena of the twentieth century that it may be justifiable to consider the whole period a preparatory stage for coming catastrophes".
+Although Arendt's focus was primarily on Belgian atrocities in the Congo, it is this idea that has been further followed up in recent scholarship like in "Genocide in Libya: Shar, a Hidden Colonial History by Ali Abdullatif Ahmida and Patrick Bernhard in "Borrowing from Mussolini: Nazi Germany's Colonial Aspirations in the Shadow of Italian Expansion".